 During interrupts and subroutine calls, the return address Program Counter (PC) is stored on the Stack.
 The Stack is effectively allocated in the general data SRAM, and consequently the Stack size is only limited by the total SRAM size and the usage of the SRAM.

 All user programs must initialize the SP in the Reset routine (before subroutines or interrupts are executed).
 The Stack Pointer (SP) is read/write accessible in the I/O space.
-The data SRAM can easily be accessed through the five different addressing modes supported in the AVR architecture if extract chip at87f51rc code.
+The data SRAM can easily be accessed through the five different addressing modes supported in the AVR architecture.

 The memory spaces in the AVR architecture are all linear and regular memory maps.
 A flexible interrupt module has its control registers in the I/O space with an additional Global Interrupt Enable bit in the Status Register.
 All interrupts have a separate Interrupt Vector in the Interrupt Vector table.